abidanBrito/set-class/README.md

 ```

 ## COMPILATION
-I have written two source files to try out the class: `mainPruebas.cpp` and
+I have written two source files to try out the class: `mainTests.cpp` and
-`mainPruebasEspecificas.cpp`.
+`mainTestsEspecific.cpp`.
 If you feel inclined to compile them, make sure to
 comment / uncomment the following line at the top, to switch between implementations.

 ``` cpp